Surkhi Bindi: Plot

 She then moves to her in-law's house where she has to live with Sukha's non-cooperative aunt and abusive brother-in-law.
 She is very unhappy with Sukha and starts cursing her fate as she is now become a housewife but Sukha then starts changing her mind towards him by telling her not to give up in life and that she should temporarily start her own beauty parlour and move to Canada within six months from the earnings.
 Sukha's brother-in-law gets jealous and drives them away from the house and they then move to the city where the landlady helps her by set up the beauty parlour in her leased upper floor apartment and also helps her to get new clients by referring her shop customers to the beauty parlour.
-Sukha personally helps Raano in the beauty parlour by doing all the odd jobs like cleaning, mopping and serving tea to her clients.
-Soon their world turns around and they start earning money and even the landlady later helps them in their personal life by getting Sukha's cousin brother freed from the jail and then the aunt changes for good and starts living together with Sukha and Raano along with her son.
+Sukha personally helps Rano in the beauty parlour by doing all the odd jobs like cleaning, mopping and serving tea to her clients.
+Soon their world turns around and they start earning money and even the landlady later helps them in their personal life by getting Sukha's cousin brother freed from the jail and then the aunt changes for good and starts living together with Sukha and Rano along with her son.

-Sukha and Raano have saved money but still fall Rs.
+Sukha and Rano have saved money but still fall Rs.
 2 lakhs short to give to the immigration consultant.
 So they borrow some money from the landlady and collect some more from Sukha's company friends who start a chit fund to help each other.
 Meanwhile, Sukha's brother-in-law gets to know of the money which Sukha has collected and demands its from him otherwise he threatens to throw Sukha's sister out from his home.
-Sukha gives in to this threat and therefore gives him the money but still Sukha's sister and her kids leave that house as her husband beat her up and they therefore start living with Sukha and Raaano.
-Now with no money left for Raano to migrate to Canada, the landlady advises her to participate in a bridal make-up artist contest held by real life actress Neeru Bajwa.
-Raano is looked down by the event manager as she is a simpleton and doesn't know English but still goes on to win the competition through her hard work and supportive husband who keeps encouraging her to never give up.
+Sukha gives in to this threat and therefore gives him the money but still Sukha's sister and her kids leave that house as her husband beat her up and they therefore start living with Sukha and Rano.
+Now with no money left for Rano to migrate to Canada, the landlady advises her to participate in a bridal make-up artist contest held by real life actress Neeru Bajwa.
+Rano is looked down by the event manager as she is a simpleton and doesn't know English but still goes on to win the competition through her hard work and supportive husband who keeps encouraging her to never give up.